How Long Can You DRIVE on a SPARE TIRE? Get Your Facts Straight!

 If the spare tire is smaller in size (a donut tire), you should drive it only the distance required to cross to take the car to a service shop as you should do it as soon as possible.
 Some of these tires also have a maximum mileage and speed rating.
 Check the tire’s sidewalls for these max limits and replace it with a full-size one before crossing them.

-A donut is an elementary tire that the manufacturers produce for saving space and cost.
+A donut is an elementary tire that the manufacturers produce to save space and cost.
 It is undersized, is built around a basic steel rim, and has very little tread.
 They are vulnerable and highly susceptible to all types of damage.

 This type is rising in popularity as the manufacturers see it as a solution between the costly full-size tires and the rudimentary donut tires.
 You will find them with the recent models of MINI and BMW.
 These are tough, built to endure most road hazards, and can go on nearly 50 miles even after a puncture.
 However, they are costlier than a traditional full-size tire.